jissac/hugo_web/content/authors/admin/_index.md

 #- Visitors
 ---

 Glad you dropped by!
-Here are some technical and creative things I'm intersted in.
-Feel free to get in touch and we can have a nice fireside chat. :fire:
+Here are some technical and creative things I'm interested in.